How much does a WMS cost?

 Very variable costs...

-The price of a WMS ( Warehouse Management System ) can vary considerably, ranging from €25,000 to €250,000 (or more) for its acquisition.
-The cost of WMS software depends on many factors, including the required features, the size of the warehouse, and the complexity of logistics operations.
+The price of a WMS ( Warehouse Management System ) can vary considerably, ranging from €25,000 to €250,000 (or even more).
+The cost of the WMS software depends on many factors, including the required functionalities, the size of the warehouse, and the complexity of the logistics operations.

-implementation time study, mock-up, training, start-up) can range from 3 months to 15 months depending on the complexity of the needs and the diversity of the logistics flows to be covered.
-Obviously, we must not only take into account the cost of the WMS software and the integration service, but also other direct costs to be attributed to the project, mainly:
+The implementation timeframe (study, prototyping, training, launch) can range from 3 to 15 months depending on the complexity of the requirements and the diversity of the logistics flows to be managed.
+Of course, one must consider not only the cost of the WMS software and the integration service, but also other direct project costs, primarily:

 - The costs of purchasing and configuring portable equipment (labelers, PDAs, scales),